desmondwong1215/tp/docs/UserGuide.md

 Allows users to find student by entering the student id.

 **Requirements:**
-* At least one id need to be provided, and not blank.
+* At least one id need to be provided, and not blank (case-sensitive).
+* STUDENT_ID need to be in valid format, which is `S` followed by 5 digits (e.g., SXXXXX).
+* Multiple ids are allowed.

 **Format:** `find_student_by_id <STUDENT_ID>`